← Back to Case Studies

 Briefing documents and Q&A preparation for live EBA challenge sessions.
 Coached senior management on methodology explanations and assumption defences.

-12-month plan for stress test capability improvement, including data quality upgrades and model enhancements for next cycle.
+12-month plan for stress-test capability improvement, including data-quality upgrades and model enhancements for the next cycle.

 Results & Impact